Nori-zk/eth-processor/README.md

 npm run testw # watch mode
 ```

 Note tests can hang after a 3rd round of proof computation.
+Particularly when running multiple tests.
 Try running them one by one like `npm run test --t <testName>` if this this is happening to you.

 ## How to run coverage